-The diversity of mammals and reptiles in the area is generally low and low respectively when compared to the rest of Namibia, but this area has some important species that should be protected.
-A list of protected species that might potentially be found within this EPL has been composed and can be seen in Appendix E. This list was created through a desktop study, thus it is not certain that those species will be present within EPL 5670, but the EPL does fall within their possible distribution range.
+A list of species that might potentially be found within this EPL has been composed and can be seen in Appendix E. This list was created through a desktop study; thus, it is not certain that those species will be present within EPL 5445, but the EPL does fall within their possible distribution range.
+Due to the desert climate of the area, some species might only be encountered on the EPL during certain seasons of the year, for example during the rainy season when the Ugab River, small streams or rock pools have water within the EPL, it might attract certain species to the area.